howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 <input type="file" name='ol_logo'>
 ```

-Outlaw will rename the files, store them in the path, and save the file name in attributes.
+Outlaw will rename the files, store them in the path, and save the file name in attributes after **inejct**.

 For instance, we could show the above files like this: